 This section also presents examples of the 21 GHz band BSS utilizing the locally-variable e.i.r.p. system (see Recommendation ITU-R BO.1659) and shows required pfd values to overcome the large rain attenuation.
-The locally-variable e.i.r.p. system can significantly reduce the necessary total RF power compared to conventional systems.
+In area subject to high total link attenuation, the locally-variable e.i.r.p. system can significantly reduce the necessary total RF power compared to conventional systems.

-3.1 A promising satellite transmitting antenna technique to achieve the locally-variable e.i.r.p. system

-An array-fed phased-reflector antenna employing miniature TWTs is considered as one of the promising satellite transmitting antenna techniques to achieve the locally-variable e.i.r.p. system (see Recommendation ITU-R BO.1659).

-3.2 Service availability for the BSS with the increase in e.i.r.p. in the band 21.4-22 GHz
+3.1 Service availability for the BSS in the band 21.4-22 GHz

 The downlink service availability of the 21 GHz band BSS is desired to be achieved at that of the 12 GHz band.
 Therefore, a service availability of 99.7-99.9% in a year or more is required for the 21 GHz band BSS to carry out real-time broadcasting.